DIY Kitchen Renovation: How to Remodel Your Own Kitchen Without a Builder

 Fitting the New Kitchen

 When completing a kitchen renovation like this, it’s essential to ensure each of the cabinets is perfectly aligned.
-Each one has to be millimeter perfect.
+Each one has to be millimetre-perfect.

 Our pre-built units simply needed the feet fitting and pushing into place under the worktops.
 The feet simply push on and can then be adjusted by twisting.
-Starting on the lowest setting I could slide the unit under the worktop and screw it up onto the worktop.
-It’s important to ensure all the legs are extended to the same hight, ensure the unit was level and straight.
+Starting on the lowest setting, I could slide the unit under the worktop and screw it up onto the worktop.
+It’s important to ensure all the legs are extended to the same height, ensure the unit is level and straight.
 Measure the distance between the front of the unit and the front of the worktop.
 There should be roughly a 20mm overhang.
 This overhang should be consistent all the way around the kitchen.

 I didn’t fix any unit to the worktop until everything had been aligned.
-It was a time consuming process but very important.
-To complete the under counter cabinets, I ensured everything was in place and fine adjusted some units to ensure everything was aligned perfectly.
-To secure everything in place I used the joining pins that were provided in the accessories set and secure the units to the worktop with the provided brackets.
+It was a time-consuming process but very important.
+To complete the under-counter cabinets, I ensured everything was in place and fine-adjusted some units to ensure everything was aligned perfectly.
+To secure everything in place, I used the joining pins that were provided in the accessories set and secured the units to the worktop with the provided brackets.

 worktop support clip